Mahama managed economy better than Akufo-Addo – Jinapor

 He said these while speaking at the ongoing NDC Townhall Meeting at the Kwame Nkrumah University of Science and Technology (KNUST) in Kumasi on Monday, January 24.

-The program is under the theme “Ghana’s Ailing Economy and the Obnoxious E-Levy Policy.”
+The programme is under the theme “Ghana’s Ailing Economy and the Obnoxious E-Levy Policy.”

+- You can’t ignore global ratings on Ghana’s economy – Terkper to Government

+- We must brace up for more adverse credit ratings soon - Seth Terkper